harryli0088/rust-react-chat/README.md

-# React Rust Chat App
+# End-to-End Encrypted React - Rust Chat App

 Live Site (Note: Heroku free tier server takes several seconds to wake up from sleep mode): https://harryli0088.github.io/rust-react-chat/

 ![Screenshot](/client/public/screenshot.png)

-This is a chat application I built using React, TypeScript, and Rust.
+This is an end-to-end encrypted chat application I built using React, TypeScript, and Rust.
 I deployed the client to Github pages and the server to Heroku.

+## Encryption

+I use the Web Crypto API and the Diffie-Hellman key exchange algorithm to encrypt messages between clients.
+Check out the site for more details!

 ## Development
 ```